Luzerne County Community College

 To better encourage and facilitate the transfer of Luzerne County Community College (Luzerne) to Temple University, Temple and Luzerne have established articulation agreements with one another.

-The Dual Admissions agreement between Temple and Luzerne conditionally admits students to Temple at the same time they are admitted to a community college, and provide merit scholarships to Temple for those students.
+The Dual Admissions agreement between Temple and Luzerne conditionally admits students to Temple at the same time they are admitted to a community college, and provides the opportunity for merit scholarships to Temple for those students.
 Students may enroll in the Dual Admissions program before completing 30 credits, including any credits from colleges previously attended.
 Students are then admitted to Temple upon attaining their associate's degrees at the community college.
 Click here for more details about Dual Admissions with Luzerne.

 GenEd-to-GenEd and Core-to-Core Transfer Agreements

-GenEd-to-GenEd, Core-to-GenEd and Core-to-Core Transfer agreements accept -- upon Temple evaluation and approval -- the general education requirements of approved associate degrees in lieu of most of Temple's Core or GenEd requirements.
+GenEd-to-GenEd and Core-to-Core Transfer agreements accept -- upon Temple evaluation and approval -- the general education requirements of approved associate degrees in lieu of Temple's Core or GenEd requirements.
 Students entering Temple with an approved Associate degree are identified upon admission to or enrollment in the University and their fulfillment of the General Education by a GenEd Transfer Agreement is noted on pertinent student records.

 The following Luzerne County Community College associate degrees are approved: